Introduction to Product Development Process

 - Primary Product: By essential product, minimum product offerings are meant.
 For a mobile phone, calling, sending messages, searching, calling logs, calendars, clocks, alarms, and calculators are basic product functionalities.
 Primary products are different from each other by how well they cater to different customer needs.

 - Augmented Product: This goes beyond the minimum expectations of buyers.
 Through augmentation, a product is differentiated from the competitors’ products.
-The customer expectations predominantly distinguish between the augmented and essential products subject to a particular market and sometimes upon the country.
+Customer expectations predominantly distinguish between the augmented and essential products subject to a particular market and sometimes upon the country.
 In the case of mobile, Bluetooth, additional memory, Multimedia, Social Networking, Wi-Fi connectivity, FM Radio, Camera, and Mobile Apps are all examples of augmented product features; each one improvises the value of the main product (i.e., mobile).

-Fig 2: Product Value Hierarchies
+Product Value Hierarchies

 Product Development Career Model